lorin/dns-alloy/README.md

 ![zone diagram](dns-zones.jpg)

-Note: I just assumed the root, com, and org are all in separate zones, but I don't actually know.
+Note: this diagram assumes that the root, `com`, and `org` nodes are all in separate zones, but I don't actually know, and I'm not sure how to check.

 Observe that: